1996lixingyu1996/M-high-learner/README.md

-If you are interested in the method and package, please cancact lxingyu1996@gmail.com
+If you are interested in the method and package, please cancat with Xingyu Li: lxingyu1996@gmail.com